 TBHI Best Practices and Informed Consent Professional Training

-Need specific information about telehealth informed consent?
-See TBHI’s “Legal/Ethical Issues II: Best Practices & Informed Consent” professional training to bring you up to speed with the legal and ethical requirements for telehealth informed consent.
+The Telebehavioral Health Institute (TBHI) offers a library of 50 potential informed consent clauses to consider adding to a clinician’s regular informed consent for telehealth.
+These are explained in the TBHI professional, both online and in-person.
+In-person training events are listed here.
+For online training, see TBHI’s “Legal/Ethical Issues II: Best Practices & Informed Consent” course to bring you up to speed with the legal and ethical requirements for telehealth informed consent.
 TBHI’s professional training is available online 24/7 for your convenience.